 Article 66 Relocation

-1. Expenditure supporting relocation as defined in Article 2(27) shall not be eligible for a contribution from the Funds.
+1. Expenditure supporting relocation shall not be eligible for a contribution from the Funds.

-2. Where a contribution from the Funds constitutes State aid, the managing authority shall satisfy itself that the contribution does not support relocation in accordance with Article 14(16) of Commission Regulation (EU) No 651/2014.
+2. Where a contribution from the Funds constitutes State aid, the managing authority shall satisfy itself that the contribution does not support relocation in accordance with Article 14(16) of Regulation (EU) No 651/2014.

 Article 67 Specific eligibility rules for grants